B4PzwL3YVGa6/sparrowdo/README.md

 ## --no\_index\_update

-If set to true - do not run `sparrow index update` command at the begining`.
+If set to true - do not run `sparrow index update` command at the beginning`.
 This could be useful if you are not going to update sparrow index to save time.

 Optional parameter.